GDaMan00/HackWorkshop1/README.md

 ## HTML Documentation

 HTML stands for HyperText Markup Language.
-It is a language which allows us to write web pages.
 It is a markup language that enables us to write web pages using code to indicate how text and data should be displayed.
 HTML files also end with the extension ".html".

 ### HTML Template